 During the second hearing held on 8 December 2017, Alpay told the court that his health continued to deteriorate and that he was told that he needed a coronary angiogram.

 Issuing its judgment on 16 March 2018, the Constitutional Court ruled that the trial court's failure to implement its earlier judgment violated Alpay's right to liberty and security under Article 19 of the Constitution and ordered Alpay's immediate release.
-Based on the Constitutional Court's second judgemnt, the trial court ruled for Alpay's release from prison but ordered that he be placed under house arrest.
-Accordingly, Alpay was released from the Silivri Prison in the early hours of 17 March 2018.
+Based on the Constitutional Court's second judgment, the trial court ruled for Alpay's release but ordered that he be placed under house arrest.
+Accordingly, Alpay was released from Silivri Prison in the early hours of 17 March 2018.